bingweichen/Imperial_final_project/README.md

 1. Download Solr from: http://www.apache.org/dyn/closer.lua/lucene/solr/6.2.0
 2. using commands and API
      1. construct Solr
      2. upload schema
      3. post all papers of JSON to Solr
-3. change the webdefault.xml of jetty to solve CROS problem
+3. change the webdefault.xml of jetty to solve cross domain problem

 After finish this, the solr api can be used to get required paper in JSON.
 ###Coherence graph java

 1. get vaild paper data in JSON from Solr
 2. construct graph by adding each paper to vertex
 3. adding citation label edges